BA in Epidemiology

 Due to the interdisciplinary nature of the public health-related programs, no more than two courses may overlap between a public health major and another major.

-Pre-requisite courses and the introductory STAT course (either STAT 211 or STAT 212) are not included in course overlap.
+The introductory STAT course (STAT 212) is not included in course overlap.

 Students are permitted (with the approval of their public health faculty advisor) to use up to two transfer courses towards their public health program.